How much does it cost to feed my 45-50 lb dog raw?

 So from 24 egg shells I already have approx. 58,000 mg of Calcium.
 From the egg yolks come about 1050 mg*.

-The Calcium from the bottom flat meat and the innards can be disregarded, because they contain only a minimum amount.
+The Calcium from the beef and the innards can be disregarded, because they contain only a minimum amount.

 My 18 lb of veggies deliver roughly 4225 mg of Calcium*.

 So in my batch I already have 63,275 mg of Calcium*.